Skip to content

 • Liquidated Damages – These are penalties for not reaching certain milestones in time due to a delayed schedule.
 These fines can become very expensive very quickly, especially when dealing with the closure of any public infrastructure.
 The fines can sometimes be charged in increments of every 15 minutes until the milestone is met.

-• Extended GCs – An extended schedule means you are on the project longer, which means that you are spending more money on office space, equipment rentals, and soft costs associated with keeping the project running.
+• Extended General Conditions – An extended schedule means you are on the project longer, which means that you are spending more money on office space, equipment rentals, and soft costs associated with keeping the project running.
 These costs, again, add up quickly and represent risk to the company until they can be closed out.

 • Claims – Often, legal disputes can arise from schedule delays, especially when dealing with public infrastructure.
 These costly court battles can last for years after a project is finished and the only true winners in the process are the lawyers.